 These tips and best practices are a starting point.
-How you decide to set up your internship program will be specific to your business and reflective of your organization's values.
-It's important to foster strong communication between your intern and multiple sources, like mentors, managers and other interns, and create a collective experience where an intern can feel like their work contributed to your overall organization.
+How you set up your internship program will be specific to your business and reflective of your organization's values.
+It's important to foster strong communication between your intern and multiple sources, like mentors, managers, and other interns, and create a collective experience where an intern can feel like their work contributed to your overall organization.
 By developing bright young minds and fostering talent in your interns, your company can retain great people and be the starting point of illustrious, successful careers.

-"[We've created] a program and environment that enables [interns] to be successful and thrive at Badger as well as in their future jobs," Benson said.
-"This is obviously a big investment on our part, but that is how many of our former interns got jobs at Google, Apple, Linkedin, Square, Salesforce and a bunch of other cool companies."
+"We've created a program and environment that enables [interns] to be successful and thrive at Badger as well as in their future jobs," Benson said.
+"This is obviously a big investment on our part, but that is how many of our former interns got jobs at Google, Apple, LinkedIn, Square, Salesforce and a bunch of other cool companies."

-The other important aspect that should never be overlooked is that you should pay your interns.
-Paying your interns will allow you to access talented candidates that may otherwise have never applied.
+The other aspect that should never be overlooked is that you should pay your interns.
+Paying your interns will allow you to access talented candidates who may otherwise have never applied.
 Plus, it may be illegal not to pay them minimum wage.
 Federal labor laws, as well as some state's laws, may require it.

-The Fair Labor Standards Act (FLSA) offers a six-part test to see if your intern can go unpaid.
+The Fair Labor Standards Act (FLSA) offers a six-part test to see if your intern can go unpaid:

 - The internship is similar to training that would be given in an educational environment.